joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

 There’s not much to see here except me dusting off some old knowledge from my architecture class years ago to parallelize computations using SIMD, implement something in C++ and compare it with Python.

-Which to me meant implementing a vectorized version of the cosine similarity in C++ to see how it compares to Python,  NumPy, SciPy, and plain C++.
+This meant implementing a vectorized version of the cosine similarity in C++ to see how it compares to Python,  NumPy, SciPy, and plain C++.

-What I implemented and the average times to calculate the similarity for 2 random vectors of 640000 floats are below, which, besides SciPy, is probably far from optimal.
+Below is my implementation along with the average times to calculate the similarity for two random vectors of 640,000 floats, which, apart from SciPy, are probably far from optimal

 The details and complete implementation can be found [here](https://github.com/joseprupi/cosine-similarity-comparison).